leva13007/memora-cards-hub/qa_test-cases/UI/TextLink/TC-MC-0020-UI-TextLink-Desktop-DarkTheme.md

 ## Notes

-- This test case covers only **Desktop + Light theme** for the `TextLink` component.
+- This test case covers only **Desktop + Dark theme** for the `TextLink` component.
-- Separate test cases should cover Dark theme and Tablet/Mobile variants.
+- Separate test cases should cover Light theme and Tablet/Mobile variants.
-- Typography expectations should match `TextMedium` Desktop + Light behavior, except for using link-specific color tokens instead of `--color-text`.
+- Typography expectations should match `TextMedium` Desktop + Dark behavior, except for using link-specific color tokens instead of `--color-text`.

 ---